cs362sp16/cs362sp16_luojio/dominion/ReadMe.txt

 3. unittestbug.txt and unitesting.txt are in file "Descriptions"

-4. For all my test result output, please use the command "make result", unittestresult.out then will be generated.
+4. For all my test result output, please use the command "make result", the file "unittestresult.out" then will be generated.